 1. Credit cards are for emergencies only.

-I followed this Golden Rule of finance to a T, avoiding credit cards like the plague throughout my early adult life.
+I followed this Golden Rule of finance throughout my early adult years, avoiding credit cards like the plague.
 Then I started thinking about moving into my own apartment and realized that I wouldn’t be able to pass this mysterious thing called a “credit check,” which most landlords required, without any actual credit.